RedHoodedWraith/Group6-Rocket-ENGR301-302/project_requirement/project-requirement.md

 1. Safety
    - The rocket's operations must not cause nor contribute to harm or death to people or animals, including but not limited to its operators, nearby bystanders, pets and the local biodiversity.
-   - The rocket's operations must not cause damage to property nor the local enivornment external to its operational scope.
+   - The rocket's operations must not cause damage to property nor the local environment external to its operational scope.
 Example: Burnt Fuel Residue to the launchpad is accepted as it is expected as part of its operation.
-Cracking the windscreen of a nearby vehicle is not acceptible.
+Cracking the windscreen of a nearby vehicle is not acceptable.
    - Operators must be able to know sufficient real time information with regards to the condition, location and effects of the rocket during its operation.

 1. Flight
    - The rocket needs to be able to thrust itself from the launchpad.
-   - The rocket needs to be able to continue to propell itself upward when it is expected to do so.
+   - The rocket needs to be able to continue to propel itself upward when it is expected to do so.
    - The force exerted by the propellant needs to exceed the opposing forces, such as the force of gravity onto the rocket's mass and air resistance.

 1. Robustness
    - The essential systems contributing to the rocket's flight must remain sufficiently intact during the rocket's operation.
    - Obstacles must not compromise the rocket's essential system processes that allows it to function.
    - The essential systems that contribute to the rocket's flight must be able to continue functioning when performing its task.
-   - Essential system operations must not compromise each other during their operations.
+   - Essential system operations must not compromise each other system's functionality during their operations.

 1. Control
    - The rocket's operation (during flight) must be sufficiently controlled by its operators.